-Long-term trends in Pink and Spiny Scallop stock abundance are not available yet.
-A sufficient time-series, if implemented on an annual basis, is necessary to determine stock status using the current assessment framework.
-Survey results to date for some areas indicate high variation in stock sizes.
+Long-term trends in Pink and Spiny Scallop abundance are not available yet.
+A sufficient timeseries, if implemented on an annual basis, is necessary to determine abundance trends using the current assessment framework.
+Survey results to date for some areas indicate high variation in abundance.